Murder of Mona Heydari

-Ghazaleh "Mona" Heydari (24 December 2004 – 5 February 2022) was an Iranian teenage girl who was beheaded in Ahvaz, Iran in a honour killing by her husband.
+Ghazal "Mona" Heydari (24 December 2004 – 5 February 2022) was an Iranian Arab teenage girl who was beheaded in Ahvaz, Iran in an "honour killing" by her husband.
+Mona and her husband were first cousins.
 Pictures and videos of her husband, Sajjad Heydari, smiling while carrying her head, caused widespread outrage in Iran.
-In the aftermath of the beheading, her husband and his brother-in-law were arrested by Iranian police.
+In the aftermath of the beheading, her husband and her brother-in-law were arrested by Iranian police.

 Background

 Mona Heydari was married to Sajjad Heydari, at the age of 12.
 She fled to Turkey to escape her husband's domestic abuse against her.
 She was brought back to Iran by her close relatives.

 She had a child, aged 3.
-She gave birth to him when she was 14.
+She gave birth to her child when she was 14.

 Incident

-She was beheaded by her husband and his brother-in-law in a house.
+She was beheaded by her husband and her brother-in-law in a house.
 Her body was dumped.

 Aftermath

 Human Rights Watch condemned the murder, calling for reforming a draft law that would criminalize violence against women.

 Human rights activists in Iran made a petition on Daadkhast, an Iranian-based petition website, to stop killings in Iran.
 The petition gathered over 1,500 signatures.